Systematic Literature Review: Quantum Machine Learning and its applications: Results

-In addition, other classical applications are the implementation of a generic mathematical model that takes advantage of quantum parallelism to speed up machine learning algorithms \cite{Dasari2020}, this model is applied in high dimensional vector spaces or the implementation of an architecture to simulate the calculation of an arbitrary non-linear function \cite{DePaulaNeto2020}.
-Furthermore, an example of training using OpenAI Gym, a toolkit for developing and comparing machine learning algorithms, is to solve the frozen lake game, where the player moves across a board with tiles and the model must learn not to fall into the tiles with water on them \cite{Chen2020}.
-Among the applications related to the physics of the Large Hadron Collider (LHC), a study that applies a quantum support vector machine (QSVM-Kernel) to try to probe the coupling of the Higgs boson to the top quark, the heaviest known fermion. \cite{wu2021application}.
+In addition, other classical applications are the implementation of a generic mathematical model that takes advantage of quantum parallelism to speed up machine learning algorithms \cite{Dasari2020}; this model is applied in high dimensional vector spaces or the implementation of an architecture to simulate the calculation of an arbitrary non-linear function \cite{DePaulaNeto2020}.
+Furthermore, an example of training using OpenAI Gym, a toolkit for developing and comparing machine learning algorithms, is to solve the frozen lake game, where the player moves across a board with tiles, and the model must learn not to fall into the tiles with water on them \cite{Chen2020}.
+Also, we can find a model able to forecast 24-hour-ahead wind speeds in \cite{Hong2023c} and articles about high entropy alloys \cite{Brown2023a}.
+Among the applications related to the physics of the Large Hadron Collider (LHC), we find a study that applies a quantum support vector machine (QSVM-Kernel) to try to probe the coupling of the Higgs boson to the top quark, the heaviest known fermion. \cite{wu2021application}.

+To conclude, we elaborate a classification of real-world problems and papers, which the structure presented in \cite{JADHAV20232612}.